 I graduated with a degree in Communications and minor in Human Development and Family Studies.
 I then stuck around and got my masters in Educational Counseling Psychology.
 Despite my ambitions to move to Colorado and bum around the mountains the rest of my life, I stayed in Missouri and took a job as the Director of Student Ministries at The Crossing and worked there for almost five years.

 Good thing I didn’t run off to the mountains because within a few years I ended up marrying the best guy I ever met.
 He currently works for a college ministry AND is in full time seminary.
 (Thus, allowing my evenings to be open for blogging!).
-After being married close to two years, we had a baby girl whom we are crazy about.
+We have two kiddos and two dogs that we dearly love.

 More About Me